codeasone/form/README.md

 By default, `form` runs with `:interactive true` and will prompt you to review-and-approve any changes, with handy context-specific AWS console links.

-For CI usage, this mode can be disabled with `:interactive false`.
+For CI usage, this mode can be disabled with `:interactive false`, with the AWS console links still appearing in the output for later inspection.

 ## Safety